centreon/centreon-documentation/cloud/monitoring/basic-objects/commands.md

 1. Log in as **root** to the poller that will run the commmand.
 2. Edit the following file: **/etc/centreon-engine-whitelist/my-whitelist.yml**.
 3. Use a regex to define which commands to authorize.
-Example: to authorize all commands from Centreon plugins, the correct syntax is:
+Example:

    ```yaml /etc/centreon-engine-whitelist/my_whitelist.yml
    whitelist: